 SAS offers a wide range of analytical powers with capabilities such as data mining, predictive and descriptive modelling, forecasting, simulation and optimisations.
 SAS analytical courses run regularly and can be customised to suit individual requirements.

 Statistical Horizons provides public, two-day and five-day seminars that cover a wide range of topics in statistics, from introductory statistics (using R) to advanced topics like multilevel modeling.
 Many seminars are on topics that are often not included in graduate curricula, like missing data and propensity score methods.
 The seminars are designed to help busy professionals who want to learn the latest statistical methods in an efficient, effective and affordable way.
 Statistical Horizons has established a reputation for providing outstanding training in statistics for researchers working in academia, business, non-profit organizations, and government.
 The majority of seminars are held in downtown Philadelphia but courses are also held in New York, Boston, Chicago, Los Angeles, Miami, and Washington, DC.

-SSC offers training and consultancy to a range of clients – from relatively inexperienced users of statistics through to experienced statisticians.
+The Statistical Services Centre offers training and consultancy to a range of clients, from relatively inexperienced users of statistics through to experienced statisticians.

 SSU provides consultancy and professional training in pharmaceutical, medical, industrial and government areas of statistics.

 The OR Society runs a comprehensive portfolio of short courses on analytics and operational research.
 All courses are held at their offices in Birmingham.

 University of Bristol, Department of Social Medicine

 The university offers a short course programme that provides training in the basic disciplines of epidemiology and health services research for healthcare practitioners and researchers.